jkiv/shapool-core/docs/README.md

 ## Behavioural Description

-`shapool-core` has three main states:
+`shapool-core` has four main states:

-1. `IDLE` - Reset / Idle
+1. `RESET` - Reset
+2. `LOAD` - Load device and job data
-2. `EXEC` - Execute job
+3. `EXEC` - Execute job
-3. `DONE` - Done executing / Read result
+4. `DONE` - Done executing, read result

-The device enters the `IDLE` state whenever the device's `reset_n` signal is asserted.
+The device enters the `RESET` state whenever the device's `reset_n` signal is asserted.
 This state resets execution state but retains job and configuration data.

-While `reset_n` is asserted, both SPI interfaces 0 and 1 are active.
-Job data and device configuration data can be written to SPI interfaces 0 and 1 respectively while `reset_n` is asserted.
+Immediately after resetting, the device enters the `LOAD` state, while `reset_n` is still asserted.
+During the `LOAD` state, both SPI interfaces 0 and 1 are active.
+Job data and device configuration data can be written to SPI interfaces 0 and 1 respectively.

-After the device is loaded with its job and configuration data, `reset_n` is de-asserted and the device immediately enters the `EXEC` state.
+After the device is loaded with its job and configuration data, `reset_n` can be de-asserted to put the device into the `EXEC` state.

 The device will work on the provided job until it is done.
-If/when the device is done working on its job, the device will enter the `DONE` state.
+If and when the device is done its job, the device will enter the `DONE` state.

 Each device who successfully completes its job will assert its `ready_n` signal.
 The `ready_n` signal tells the host device that work is completed and the result can be read on SPI interface 1.
-If the host asserts `cs1_n` while devices are in the `EXEC` state, this will force executing devices to enter the `DONE` state.
+If the host asserts `cs1_n` while devices are in the `EXEC` state, this will force all devices to enter the `DONE` state.

-Once all devices are in the `DONE` state, SPI interface 1 is available.
+Once all devices are in the `DONE` state, SPI interface 1 is available to read from.
 Devices who successfully finished their job will provide the result of their job.
 Otherwise, the device will provide a result of all zeros.

 After reading the results from the devices, the host can repeat the process by asserting `reset_n` and loading a new job on SPI interface 0.